Buying the right pair of motorcycle jeans is important. They must keep you warm and dry and offer protection in an accident.

-And while they may look like vintage gear, they hold up really well in cold, wet weather.
+And while they may look like vintage gear, they hold up well in cold, wet weather.

 A Reissa membrane provides excellent waterproofing with a decent level of breathability.

-The mesh, drop liner helps with comfort.
-This type of solution means less contact and friction overall and helps with airflow.
+The mesh drop liner helps with comfort.
+This solution means less contact and friction overall and helps with airflow.

 Without this installed, these are a comfortable option in the warmer months.
-Though direct sun in the hottest months could be a problem for some.
+However, direct sun in the hottest months could be a problem for some.

 A short YKK zip connects to Merlin jackets.